Alpha-Centauri-00/tasks/README.md

 # tasks

-Tasks is a simple GUi create new Tasks in "Task Scheduler" in windows.
+Tasks is a simple GUI to create a new Task in "Task Scheduler" for windows.